rossumai/docile/README.md

 OCR is provided with the dataset.
 The prediction was done using the [DocTR](https://github.com/mindee/doctr) library.

-If you wish to generate OCR from scratch (e.g., on a different dataset), delete `DATASET_PATH/ocr` directory and install DocTR by following the [tutorial](https://github.com/mindee/doctr#installation).
+If you wish to (re)generate OCR from scratch (e.g., on a different dataset), delete `DATASET_PATH/ocr` directory and install DocTR.
+On Mac OS X this can be done using `make install-with-ocr` (resp. `make install-with-ocr-m1` on M1 mac) or by following the official [installation instructions](https://github.com/mindee/doctr#installation).

 # Example usage